vackosar/vackosar.github.io/_posts/2023-08-19-Validate-Reliability-of-Research-Paper.md

 1. Author Credibility: What is the reputation and history of the researchers and the institutions they are affiliated with?
   - Follow the money (Who benefits?):  Who funded it?
 Are researches biased, e.g. do their livelihoods, views, or identities tied to any of the results?
 For example, some research is funded by a for profit company, which they introduces goal-oriented bias into the research.
 (Try investing in a company and then tell me what it does to your views.).
 Is this disgruntled employee powered by resentment (Axe to grind)?
-  - Timing: Why was this published or surfaced now?
-Is current environment related to the results?
+  - Connections: Who the author is connected to and who helped them in the past?
   - Outsider: Outsiders may shed new light, but with less authority on the subject.
 2. Publisher Credibility: Who published these results in their publication?
 What is history and reputation of this publisher?
   - Reviewers and Critics: Who peer-reviewed or is it a self-published pre-print?
 Was the peer reviewer familiar with the domain to judge the research?
   - Republishers: Who is republishing the research and what are their biases, intentions, and incentives?
+Is this published by people from multiple sides?
   - Audience bias: Is there an existing bias in the audience that may have be preventing wider publication?
+Why was this published or surfaced now?
+Is the current environment related to the results?
 3. Scientific Process: At what stage is this research in the scientific process of validation and publishing?
   - How often are similar results invalid and retracted?
   - Burden of Evidence: What is the specific evidence for the claims?
 Are the comparisons valid?
 Or are there hidden effects?
 Is this Randomized double blind placebo control (RDBPC) trial?